cueltschey/cueltschey/README.md

 > * It will be deployed on the chrome store soon

 **Digital assistant software _Cheron_**
->Primary languages: Python, C#
->
-> This software is supposed to interface with a simple arduino robot that will process audio commands.
-The end goal is
+> This software is designed to interface with a simple arduino robot that will process audio commands, but can also work with the keyboard.
-> a customizable at home assistant that can search files and open applications
->
-> * So far the hardware for Cheron is still being worked on
+>  The user types in a given command, which allows for automatic application opening, file search, and searching in the browser.
 > * The software can open applications and search for files using python
 > * Data is managed and stored locally on a SQLite database
 > * The chatroom reads input and updates the database automatically with user and Cheron messages